RaahulLSR/VSD_OpenLane_Sky130_Workshop/README.md

 ![image](https://github.com/user-attachments/assets/d474e4f2-f082-4fc2-ae5c-ae2ef4ae5f4a)
 If aspect ratio is 1 then it is a square.

+## preplaced cells
-2. The second step is to define the location of preplaced cells.
+The second step is to define the location of preplaced cells.
 Sometimes, we need to split up single logic into two individual blocks by separating the logic and extending the I/O pins, and then black boxing the logic.
 These blocks are called IPs, which are available as black boxes.
 These are placed in the floor in specific user-defined locations and cannot be altered by the tool.
 These are called **preplaced cells**.
 All preplaced cells are implemented once and used multiple times.